Shuffling via sums of Jucys--Murphy Elements: Bounding the eigenvalues

-Case 1: $n$ is in the last column.
+Case 1: $n$ is in the last column of $T$.
 Remove the box containing $n$.
 By the inductive hypothesis for $(n-1, k-1)$, column-insertion maximizes the eigenvalue in the resulting tableau.
+This gives that $T= T_{\lambda^{\downarrow}}$.

-Case 2: $n$ is not in the last column.
+Case 2: $n$ is not in the last column of $T$.
 Remove the box containing $n$.
-By the inductive hypothesis for $(n-1, k-1)$, $n-1$ must be in the last column (the highest corner).
-Since $n$ and $n-1$ are not in the same column or row, and $k > 1$, we can switch the positions of $n$ and $n-1$ without changing the eigenvalue.
+The resulting standard Young tableau must maximize the eigenvalue for the corresponding shape for $(n-1, k-1)$, since adding the content of the removed box does not change the order of the eigenvalues.
+The inductive hypothesis for $(n-1, k-1)$ gives that $n-1$ must be in the last column of $\lambda$.
+The assumption $k>1$ guarantees that neither $n$ nor $n-1$ are inside $\mu$ from the eigenvalue formula given by equation \eqref{formula}.
+Since $n$ and $n-1$ i not in the same column or row, we can switch the positions of $n$ and $n-1$ without changing the eigenvalue (this move does not affect $Diag(\lambda)$ or $Diag(\mu)$).
 Now, $n$ is in the last column, reducing this to Case 1.

 By the principle of double induction, the statement holds for all pairs $(n, k)$. \end{proof}